Chapter 7 - Special South Richmond Development District (SRD)

 Where an existing residential use is located adjacent to a proposed manufacturing or commercial development, the developer shall plant along that part of the side or rear lot line adjacent to a residential use, a row of evergreen shrubs at least four feet high at the time of planting and which are of a type which may be expected to form a year-round dense screen at least six feet high within three years, or trees selected from Appendix B and spaced at 10 feet on center.
 Such screening shall be maintained in good condition at all times.

-One tree, of three inch caliper or more, pre-existing or newly planted, shall be provided for each four parking spaces.
-Such trees may be located in the perimeter landscaped area of the parking area or in planting islands within the parking area.
+The provisions of Section 37-921 (Perimeter landscaping) shall apply to all facilities.
+In addition, one tree, of three inch caliper or more, pre-existing or newly planted, shall be provided for each four open parking spaces and may be located in the perimeter landscaped area of the parking area or in planting islands within the parking area.

 (b) Screening requirements

-The parking area shall be screened from all adjoining zoning lots by a landscaped area at least four feet in width, densely planted with shrubs maintained at a maximum height of three feet.
-Such parking area shall also be screened from all adjoining streets by a perimeter landscaped area at least seven feet in width.
+For open parking areas or parking garages located on the ground floor and not fully enclosed, such non-enclosed portion shall be screened from all adjoining zoning lots by a landscaped area at least four feet in width, densely planted with shrubs maintained at a maximum height of three feet.
+Open parking areas shall also be screened from all adjoining streets by a perimeter landscaped area at least seven feet in width in accordance with Section 37-921 (Perimeter landscaping).
 Such perimeter landscaped area may be interrupted only by vehicular entrances and exits.
 Sidewalks that provide a direct connection between the public sidewalk and a pedestrian circulation route within the parking area may also interrupt a perimeter landscaped area.

 In addition, such screening shall be maintained in good condition at all times and may be interrupted by normal entrances and exits.